swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 the data for this test, you will need internet access and an open terminal.
 Just enter the command:

-    git clone -b YYYY-MM-PLACE https://github.com/USERNAME/boot-camps.git
+    git clone -b 2013-05-krakow https://github.com/USERNAME/boot-camps.git

 Followed by:

     cd boot-camps
     git checkout 2013-05-krakow
+    cd

-These 2 commands will grab all of the data needed for this workshop from the internet.
+The 2 first commands will grab all of the data needed for this workshop from the internet, while the last one will return you to where you were.

 # Let's get started